 It’s important to understand Maryland’s system of contributory negligence as you move forward with your case.
 Under the system of contributory negligence, the court assesses the degree of fault of both the defendant and the plaintiff and then assigns a percentage of fault to each.
 If the court determines that your percentage of fault is one percent or more, you will not be able to receive compensation.

-Only a few states use this system and Maryland is one of them.
+Only a few states use this system, and Maryland is one of them.
 Other states use a system of comparative negligence.
 Under this system, the court assigns a percentage of fault to both the plaintiff and defendant and then reduces the plaintiff’s compensation by their percentage of fault.

 Proving Fault in a Washington County Car Accident

-To win a lawsuit following a car accident in Washington County, Maryland, you and your legal representation will have to show that the other person or entity acted negligently.
+To win a lawsuit following a car accident in Washington County, MD, you and your legal representation will have to show that the other person or entity acted negligently.
 Doing so has four components.
 The first is showing that the other driver had a duty of care based on your relationship (in a car accident case, your relationship is based on being drivers on the same road).
 The second is showing that the other driver breached their duty by doing something—or failing to something—dangerous.
 The third is showing that you suffered injuries as a direct result of the other driver’s breach of duty.
 The fourth is showing that your injuries caused you to suffer economic damages that you can be compensated for.

-Statute of Limitations for Auto Accidents
+Statute of Limitations for Auto Accidents in Washington County, MD

 There are other benefits to acting quickly to file your lawsuit.
 The chances that your witnesses will recall the accident with vivid detail will be greater if you file as close to the date of the accident as possible.
-Other evidence that you can use in your case will stand less of a chance of expiring if only a small amount of time passes after your accident.
+Other evidence that you can use in your case will stand less of a chance of expiring or becoming lost if only a small amount of time passes after your accident.
 Most importantly, filing the lawsuit sooner means you can receive compensation sooner.

-Car Accident Lawyer Serving Washington County, Maryland
+Car Accident Lawyer Serving Washington County, MD